 Gina Stec is Program Coordinator for the Keyman Program, providing project management for outreach and communications, programming and operations.
 Previous experience at Northwestern includes roles within Weinberg College of Arts and Sciences, the Office of Equity and the Office of the Provost.
 She is currently pursuing her MA in Public Policy and Administration at Northwestern University.

-Keyman Visiting Scholar
+Keyman Visiting Professors

 Ioannis N. Grigoriadis